rathbird/Birds_of_Prey_CNN_Classifier/README.md

 ## Create an Image Pipeline
 Saving memory to use in model training is critically important.
 I used the Tensorflow ImageDataGenerator to load images as they were being trained as opposed to loading each image into an array and storing them in memory (2000+!!!).
 This also provides the opportunity to expand your train set by skewing, rotating, stretching, rescaling, zooming, flipping, etc, thus expanding your trainable images.
 See any of the model.py files in /src for examples

+<p>I really expected my transfer models to get me to 80-90% accuracy very quickly, but that wasn't the reality.
+These are the models I worked with:
+  <li>Minigooglenet
+    <li>InceptionV3